-Martin Luther King’s Reasons for Opposing the Viet Nam War Apply to Today’s Drug War
+Martin Luther King’s Reasons for Opposing the Viet Nam War Apply to Drug War Today

 Note: This article is based on a blog published Sept.
 7, 2012, written by the author during the Caravan for Peace with Justice and Dignity stop in New York City.
-We offer it to readers as a reflection on the great leader on this day of remembrance.
 The article examines King’s famous speech “A Time to Break Silence” against the Viet Nam war and how his arguments against that war apply to today’s War on Drugs throughout the world.

 …we have been repeatedly faced with the cruel irony of watching Negro and white boys on TV screens as they kill and die together for a nation that has been unable to seat them together in the same schools.
 And so we watch them in brutal solidarity burning the huts of a poor village, but we realize that they would hardly live on the same block in Chicago.
 I could not be silent in the face of such cruel manipulation of the poor.